konecnyjakub/clock/README.md

 ### Local clock

-This clock return current time in the specified time zone.
+This clock returns current time in the specified time zone.

 ```php
 <?php